damiankorcz/Prism-Theme/README.md

 # 🗺️ Theme Roadmap
-To rack all the features I have planned, actively working on and what is coming in the next release take a look at the [**Prism Theme Roadmap**](https://github.com/users/damiankorcz/projects/5).
+To track all the features I have planned, actively working on and what is coming in the next release take a look at the [**Prism Theme Roadmap**](https://github.com/users/damiankorcz/projects/5).

 # 🛠 Contributing